dunhamsteve/newt/README.md

   - Look at smallTT rules
   - Can we not expand top level - expand in unification and matching pi types?
 - [ ] look into Lennart.newt issues
+- [ ] figure out how to add laziness (might have to be via the monad)

 So smalltt has TopVar with a Level. typechecking binders end up as top too.